newism/nsm.morphine.ee_theme_addon/README.md

-This addon is currently in beta and is likely to change.

 NSM Morphine theme addon for EE 2.0
 ===================================

-This theme addon (actually an accessory) is intended to extended the default ExpressionEngine 2.0 theme with new styles specifically for addon development.
+This addon is intended to extended the default ExpressionEngine 2.0 theme with new styles specifically for addon development.
+It's still in heavy development and likely to change.

 The addon comes in two parts: